<<first hand knowledge>>

 It’s as we experience God our faith grows.
 Unless we are being transformed continually into the likeness of Christ, we are not allowing the truth and His potential to be outworked in our lives – this should extend beyond what happens to us, to what we do with what happens to us.

-The victory that Christ gained for us on the cross needs to be demonstrated in our experience as we say ‘no’ to the flesh and ‘yes’ to Him.
-God sees us as righteous through the blood of Christ; it is our responsibility to make this a reality experientially – by outworking our Christianity in our daily lives.
+The victory that Christ gained for us on the cross needs to be demonstrated in our experience as we say ‘no’ to the carnal flesh and ‘yes’ to Him.
+God sees us as righteous through the blood of Christ; it is our responsibility to make this a reality experientially.
+It is as we know, and outwork the truth in our daily lives we are set free from the negative influences of the old life and move into what Jesus died for to provide for us as heirs of eternal life (Jn 8:32,36; Rom 8:2).

 Become living proof Jesus changes lives

-steadily coming into glorious liberty in Christ.
+limitations of the past behind, steadily coming into glorious liberty in Christ.
 Many people set themselves up for defeat through self-fulfilling prophecies, ‘I feel a cold coming on…life is difficult…the kids are so unruly and disobedient…’ These may be true but don’t speak them out, rather bring these matters to God in prayer and claim His help and intervention.
 By accentuating the uplifting, positive things while reducing or eliminating the negative, energy-sapping comments a change will come in your outlook on life.
+So focus on and speak of the victories that are your in Christ.

-Our encounter with Jesus should be getting richer each day – expectantly pray and look for His involvement in your life, continually reaching higher levels of intimacy and usefulness.
-We can never exhaust the resources and outflow of life He has to display through us to bless humanity.
+Our encounter with Jesus should be getting richer each day – expectantly pray, look for and thank Him for His involvement in your life, continually reaching higher levels of intimacy and usefulness.
+We can never exhaust the resources and outflow of life He has to display through us to bless humanity in a multitude of ways.
 Be thirsty for Him.
 Don’t go to the dry wells of the world, instead “Whoever is thirsty, let him come and take the free gift of the water of life” (Isa 55:1,2; Jer 2:13; Jn 4:4-14; Rev 22:17).